-What is KYT?
+What is Hazard Prediction Training?

 For preventing accidents due to human errors and ensuring OSH at site, it requires that leaders at site take initiative to identify hidden dangers in the workplace and in work tasks, and take action to resolve them.
 To do this, efforts should be made to heighten workers' sensitivity to danger, foster their powers of concentration and problem-solving abilities, and increase their eagerness to put these skills into practice.
-The cultivation of these series of activities is called as KYT.
+The cultivation of these series of activities is called as Hazard Prediction.

-KYT (Kiken Yochi, or hazard-prediction, training), which is basically based on the practice of predicting hazards and resolving problems.
+Hazard Prediction training, which is basically based on the practice of predicting hazards and resolving problems.